enxinn/DSA4263_VehicleInsuranceFraud/README.md

 ```

 ## How to Run This Project
-To execute the entire machine learning workflow, run main.ipynb.
+To execute the entire machine learning workflow, run main.ipynb from the project root.
+This notebook automatically runs all other notebooks in the correct order.

 Running this pipeline will perform:
 - Data preprocessing, exploratory data analysis, and resampling
 - Training and validation of multiple machine learning models